FPBench: A Comprehensive Benchmark of Multimodal Large Language Models for Fingerprint Analysis: Introduction

 \section{Introduction}

-Multimodal LLMs (MLLMs) are natively capable of simultaneously processing multiple modalities (e.g., image, audio, text, tabular data, genomic sequences, etc.), to produce captions, descriptions, and chain-of-thought guided logical reasoning with impressive details \cite{yin2024survey, wang2024comprehensive, sarto2025image}.
-To systematically evaluate such MLLM models, benchmarks have been established, providing standardized tasks, datasets, and evaluation protocols.
+Multimodal LLMs (MLLMs) are inherently capable of processing multiple modalities (\textit{e.g.}, image, audio, text, tabular data, genomic sequences, etc.), to produce captions, descriptions, and chain-of-thought (CoT) guided logical reasoning with impressive details \cite{yin2024survey, wang2024comprehensive, sarto2025image}.
+Benchmarks are therefore important in systematically evaluating their performance, providing standardized tasks, datasets, and protocols for comparative evaluation.
 Existing benchmarks target general-purpose vision–language reasoning (e.g., VQAv2, GQA \cite{hudson2019gqa}), scientific diagrams (e.g., SciBench \cite{wang2023scibench}), charts (e.g., ChartQA \cite{masry2022chartqa}), documents (e.g., \cite{mathew2021docvqa, tito2021document}), and medical imaging (e.g., MedBench \cite{liu2024medbench}).
-Despite these advances, MLLMs are relatively underexplored on biometric modalities, particularly, \textit{fingerprints}.
-In this paper, we focus on this niche domain that is significantly more complex than conventional tasks and has a strong potential to be a transformative technology. \textit{Our objective is to explore the capabilities of MLLMs in successfully performing biometric and forensic tasks in the fingerprint modality.}
+Despite these advances, MLLMs are relatively underexplored in biometric modalities, particularly \textit{fingerprints}.
+In this paper, we focus on this specialized domain that is significantly more complex than conventional tasks and has a strong potential to be a transformative technology; see Fig~\ref{fig:tasks} and Tab~\ref{fig:tasks}.

 \textbf{Motivation.} Fingerprints represent one of the earliest and most widely deployed biometric modalities with critical applications in forensics, law enforcement, border security, and personal authentication~\cite{Introtobiom}.
 Unlike general visual understanding tasks, fingerprint analysis presents unique domain-specific challenges, such as non-linear deformation, noisy and partial impressions, sensor variations, which are further compounded by presentation attacks~\cite{NIST_DigitalID}.
 Customized algorithms exist to address these challenges, which often require separate task-specific models.
-We intuit that the current generation of vision-language models that are trained on billions of data points may be capable of handling super-specialized tasks such as fingerprint analysis out of the box.
-Thus, we propose to construct \textsc{FPBench} that will provide important insights into the \textit{effectiveness of MLLMs as ready to use automated fingerprint examiners} and analyze their limitations in a principled way.
+We intuit that the current generation of vision-language models that are trained on billions of data points may be capable of complementing the specialized task pipelines in fingerprint analysis.
+Thus, we propose \textsc{FPBench} to gain important insights into the \textit{effectiveness of MLLMs as assistive reasoning systems} and demonstrate the feasibility of \textit{domain adaptation with fine-tuning}.